jdillard/personal-site/source/_trips/2025-10-30-cutthroat-ski-tour.md

 ![Liberty Bell Group](/assets/images/trips/2025-10-30-cutthroat/liberty-bell-group.jpg "Liberty Bell Group"){: .shadow-5.oversized}{: loading="lazy"} <small><i>Looking back at the Liberty Group from near the top of the shoulder, [Big Kangaroo](/trips/big-kangaroo-ski-tour) to the left and the start of [Birthday Tour](/trips/birthday-ski-tour) to the right.</i></small>

 We reached to top before where the cliff band started below just as another group caught up to us.
-They were clearly better skiers than us as they all had bushy mustashes.
+They were clearly better skiers than us as they all had bushy mustaches.

 We discussed what are plans were for the descent and while we decided to go down the same way we came up for familiarity, they decided to take the open run down the other side of the shoulder, a better run but with an unclear exit.